A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Signal propagation perspective to pruning random networks

-On the other hand, the case of nonlinear neural networks is more complicated as the diagonal matrix $\rmD^l$ depends on the pre-activations at layer $l$.
-In this case, the intuitive idea is to make sure that the pre-activations $\rvh^l$ falls into the linear region of the nonlinear function $\phi$.
-Precisely, {\em mean-field theory}~\cite{schoenholz2016deep} assumes that for large-$N$ limit, the empirical distribution of the pre-activations $\rvh^l$ converges to a Gaussian with zero mean and variance $q^l$, where the variance follows a recursion relation.
-Therefore, to ensure layerwise faithful signal propagation, the idea is to find the fixed point $q^*$ such that $\rvh^l \sim \gN(0,q^*)$ for all $l\in\alllayers$.
-Such a fixed point makes $\rmD^l = \rmD$ for all layers, ensuring that the pre-activations are indeed in the linear region of the nonlinearity.
-In this case, given the nonlinearity, one can find a rescaling such that $(\rmD\rmW^l)^T(\rmD\rmW^l) = (\rmW^l)^T\rmW^l/\sigma^2_w =\rmI$.
-The procedure for finding the rescaling $\sigma^2_w$ for various nonlinearties are discussed in~\cite{pennington2017resurrecting,pennington2018emergence}.
+For nonlinear networks, the diagonal matrix $\rmD^l$ needs to be accounted for as it depends on the pre-activations $\rvh^l$ at layer $l$.
+In this case, it is important to have the pre-activations $\rvh^l$ fall into the linear region of the nonlinear function $\phi$.
+Precisely, mean-field theory assumes that for large-$N$ limit, the empirical distribution of the pre-activations $\rvh^l$ converges to a Gaussian with zero mean and variance $q^l$, where the variance follows a recursion relation~\citep{poole2016exponential}.
+Therefore, to achieve layerwise dynamical isometry, the idea becomes to find a fixed point $q^*$ such that $\rvh^l \sim \gN(0,q^*)$ for all $l\in\alllayers$.
+Such a fixed point makes $\rmD^l = \rmD$ for all layers, and therefore, the pre-activations are placed in the linear region of the nonlinearity.\footnote{ Dynamical isometry can hold for antisymmetric sigmoidal activation functions (\eg, tanh) as shown in~\citet{pennington2017resurrecting}.
+A recent work by~\citet{tarnowski2018dynamical} have also shown that dynamical isometry is achievable irrespective of the activation function in ResNets. } Then, given the nonlinearity, one can find a rescaling such that $(\rmD\rmW^l)^T(\rmD\rmW^l) = (\rmW^l)^T\rmW^l/\sigma^2_w =\rmI$.
+The procedure for finding the rescaling $\sigma^2_w$ for various nonlinearities are discussed in~\citet{pennington2017resurrecting,pennington2018emergence}.
+Also, this easily extends to convolutional neural networks using the initialization method in~\cite{xiao2018dynamical}.

-Note that {\em dynamical isometry} (singular values of the input-output Jacobian being concentrated around one) is regarded as the condition for faithful signal propagation in a network~\cite{pennington2017resurrecting,saxe2013exact}.
-In fact, this is a weaker condition than our layerwise dynamical isometry.
-However, in practice, the initialization method suggested in the existing works~\cite{pennington2017resurrecting,xiao2018dynamical}, \ie, {\em orthogonal initialization for weight matrices in each layer with mean-field theory based rescaling}, satisfy layerwise dynamical isomtery, even though this term was not mentioned.
+We note that dynamical isometry is in fact a weaker condition than layerwise dynamical isometry.
+However, in practice, the initialization suggested in the existing works~\citep{pennington2017resurrecting,xiao2018dynamical}, \ie, orthogonal initialization for weight matrices in each layer with rescaling based on mean field theory, satisfy layerwise dynamical isometry, even though this term was not mentioned.